The Power of Scent

 Today, this still-critically endangered species is cultivated by England's Royal Botanical Gardens.
 In the garden or greenhouse, this fragrant sage's pungent scent really stands out.
 Both its dense, gray-green foliage and tiny blue-white blossoms are aromatic, emitting a slightly resinous, woody yet almost-fruity scent with minty overtones.

 After you've planted your Salvias, take a stroll through your garden just after the sun goes down on a warm summer evening or following a light rainfall.
-Nothing quite compares to the rich, calming scents that float into the air as you brush past these aromatic Sages!
+Nothing quite compares to the rich, calming scents that float into the air as you brush past these aromatic sages!
+For more information about fragrant sages, please call or email us at FBTS.

 Salvia spathacea 'Topanga'